 This summer, Colorado sales tax refunds are coming via check to everyone who filed Colorado income taxes by June 30, 2022.
-If you filed after that, you might be out of luck, or some people will get their refunds early in 2023.
+If you filed after that, you might be out of luck, or some people will get their Colorado Tabor refund 2022 in early 2023.

 What Is This Colorado Summer Tax Refund?

 This is the Tabor tax refund that Colorado taxpayers normally get when they file their taxes.
 If you’re new to Colorado politics and government, taxpayers passed a law back in 1992 called the Taxpayer Bill of Rights, or TABOR.
 Among other things, it limits the amount of tax revenue the state can collect each year to an increase based upon inflation and population growth.
 If the state collects too much money, then it must refund the excess to taxpayers.
 This is often referred to as the TABOR surplus by politicians, and the TABOR refund by Coloradoans.

 The Colorado government runs on a fiscal year that runs from July to June, not a calendar year from January to December.
 Normally, when the fiscal year ends in June, the Colorado state government counts all of the tax collections it has, figures out how much it must refund to taxpayers, and then sets a refund rate based upon how much Colorado income tax you pay.

 See my Credit Karma review to see is Credit Karma is legit